 A code amendment was initiated by City Plan Commission (CPC) at the December 15, 2022 meeting.
 CPC authorized a hearing to consider appropriate zoning districts and development standards associated with adult day care facilities and child-care facilities.
-During research, staff determined that it may also be appropriate to consider amendments to development standards for day homes, which are small scale child-care facilities that are considered accessory to the primary use of a premises as a residence.
+During research, staff determined that it may also be appropriate to consider amendments to development standards for day homes, which are small scale child-care facilities that are considered an accessory use to a residence.

-The Committee discussed this item at the May 2 and 30, 2023 ZOAC meetings.
+The Committee discussed this item at the May 2, 2023 ZOAC meeting.
 Members requested additional information in several areas.
-Updates to these items are included in this report.
+Updates to these items are included below.